opsone-ch/documentation/mailserver.rst

 ::

     # Name              Type       Value
-    @                   IN MX 10   mail.yourbrandedmaildomain.tld
+    @                   IN MX 10   mail.example.com

 - The mx-record is necessary so that the server can also receive email.